philippefutureboy/cu-cart253/projects/art-jam-response/RESPONSE.md

 When it comes to the code, it is well structured, and satisfies the expectations for someone who is new to coding.
 A few suggested improvements:

 - L569-577,L580-632: Could be simplified significantly using an array of dots & for-of loop;
-- L25-238: The use of objects for static display is redundant, albeit very clear.
+- L25-238: The use of top-of-file objects that are constants and used in a single spot is redundant (DRY principle); albeit it does add clarity at the usage site

 In conclusion, I think this piece speaks to Christie's soft and bubbly personality just as much as it speaks to her design background.
 I was impressed by the simplicity of the shapes vs the amount they were able to convey on an emotional & visual vocabulary level.

-(179 words)
+(194 words)

 ## Lucas Meldrum's "MEyes Portrait"